wemitwqw/TuumInternship2023/README.md

 ## Important choises

 * Due to time constraints, I decided not to include any tests for the project.
-Initially, I wasn't planning on submitting the assessment because I lacked time for learning about the required technologies for the assignment.
+Initially, I wasn't planning on submitting the assignment because I lacked time for learning about the required technologies for the assignment.
 However, something changed on April 17th, and I felt motivated to start working on the solution.
 As the task doesn't require a perfect solution, I believe it's acceptable to skip the tests for now to submit the solution as soon as possible, escpecially because I've already missed the deadline.

 ## Horizontal scaling
 * Firstly, horizontal scaling requires a change in an application logic.